tianevitt/tianzes-gauntlight-extras/README.md

         </ul>
     </li>
     <li>
-        <p>A new version of every scene that shipped with Abomination Vaults, up to Level 7, with soundscapes, additional lighting, gameplay suggestions, tiles, and map pins to relevant Abomination Vaults vignettes.
-These scenes use the remade maps.</p>
+        <p>A new version of every scene that shipped with Abomination Vaults, up to Level 8, with soundscapes, additional lighting, gameplay suggestions, tiles, and map pins to relevant Abomination Vaults vignettes.
+These scenes point to the remade maps.</p>
     </li>
     <li>
         <p>A journal that organizes every vignette that shipped with Abomination Vaults.</p>